mouse-reeve/recipes/markdown/lunch-and-dinner/chickpeas.md

  - 1 tsp black mustard seed, toasted and ground
  - 1/2 tsp fenugreek seed, toasted and ground
  - 1/2 tsp ground cumin
- - 1/2 tsp ground corriander
+ - 1/2 tsp ground coriander
- - 1/2 tsp tumeric
+ - 1/2 tsp turmeric
- - Pinch of asafoetida
+ - Pinch of asafetida

 ### Steps
- - Saute the onion in plenty of oil on medium low heat, without browning, until translucent.
+ - Sauté the onion in plenty of oil on medium low heat, without browning, until translucent.
  - Add ginger, garlic, and pepper, and cook for another few minutes.
  - Add veggies, if using, and spices and cook for another minute.
  - Add chickpeas and just enough water to prevent sticking.
  - Add tomato paste to taste, and more water as needed.
- - Stir in coconut cream and asafoetida, and simmer, covered, for another 10 minutes.
+ - Stir in coconut cream and asafetida, and simmer, covered, for another 10 minutes.

 > Source: Yoppy